Students who Declared Before Fall 2025

 Legal St 694: Field Observation in Criminal Justice & Legal Studies

 Below are opportunities in other departments that will fulfill the Group 6 requirement.
-Please refer to each program’s requirements for admission.
-Internships must be criminal/juvenile justice/legal/policy related.
+Please refer to each program’s requirements for admission:

-Social Work 400: Field Practice and Integrative Seminar I
+Social Work 401: Field Practice and Integrative Seminar II

 **For students who declared Fall 2023 and later, one course of the above should focus on race/justice studies.
 This is marked by **